plutownium/indeed-scraper/README.md

 I made this code to help newbie programmers decide which language to learn first by looking at market data.

-I intend for the deployed code to show useful graphs and search data from Indeed.
+The deployed code to shows useful graphs and search data from Indeed.

+Re: the code itself, consider this quote from a friend of mine:

+"Incredibly readable.
+Better than the codebase I work with at work lol"